felixheck/laabr/README.md

 Additionally `standard` and `ava` are used to grant a high quality implementation.

 #### `laabr` vs. `hapi-pino`
 First of all `laabr` extends the `hapi-pino` plugin.
 So it is possible to use `laabr` in an almost identical manner like `hapi-pino`.
-This plugin provides further features which probably decelerates the logging a bit, but it should be fast than alternatives anyway.
+This plugin provides further features which probably decelerates the logging a bit, but it should be faster than the alternatives anyway.
 The following features are provided:

-- Context-sensitve colorization
+- Context-sensitive colorization
 - Customizable identation for JSON strings
 - Preset [tokens](#tokens) to extract and compose data as needed
 - Preset [formats](#formats) combining useful tokens for an easy start